Andy Coulson: In popular culture

-Coulson was portrayed by Andrew Bone in the 2015 Channel 4 television film Coalition.
+Coulson was portrayed by Andrew Bone in the 2015 Channel 4 television film Coalition, and by Mark Stobbart in the ITV drama about the News International phone hacking scandal, The Hack.

 Coulson was name-checked by Alan Partridge (Steve Coogan) in an episode of This Time with Alan Partridge (Series 02, Episode 02) during an introduction to a segment about law and order.

 Personal life

-Coulson married his wife, Eloise, in 2000.
-They have three children.
-He follows Tottenham Hotspur.
+Coulson married his wife, Eloise, in 2000, with whom he has three children.
 In October 2013, it was revealed that Coulson had had an affair with Rebekah Brooks that lasted from 1998 to 2007.